gremau/EarthSciNotebook/procedures/proc_belowsnow_soilresp.md

 #### Checklist

-` - Pump and associated tubing and sampling fittings
+- Pump and associated tubing and sampling fittings
-` - 2 charged Li-Cor batteries
+- 2 charged Li-Cor batteries
-` - Flowmeter/mass flow controller
+- Flowmeter/mass flow controller
-` - List of calculated pump times (see above)
+- List of calculated pump times (see above)
-` - Stopwatch
+- Stopwatch
-` - Evacuated exetainers (evacuated on Bowling Lab vacuum line prior to departure) ` - Luer-lock 20ml+ syringe
+- Evacuated exetainers (evacuated on Bowling Lab vacuum line prior to departure)
+- Luer-lock 20ml+ syringe
-` - Luer-lock needles (bring spares)
+- Luer-lock needles (bring spares)
-` - Sharpie for marking exetainers
+- Sharpie for marking exetainers
-` - Spare septa
+- Spare septa
-` - 5/8 and 9/16 wrenches`
+- 5/8 and 9/16 wrenches`

 #### Procedure

-` - Ski to the first set of sampling ports to be sampled (they are in threes).
+- Ski to the first set of sampling ports to be sampled (they are in threes).
-` - Loosen the plug from each sampling port using the wrenches.
+- Loosen the plug from each sampling port using the wrenches.
-` - Assemble the syringe and needle, replace the septum on the pump/sampling assembly, and attach the flowmeter (or MFC) to the pump/sampling assembly.
+- Assemble the syringe and needle, replace the septum on the pump/sampling assembly, and attach the flowmeter (or MFC) to the pump/sampling assembly.
-` - Remove the plug from the first port and attach to the lower flowmeter inlet.
+- Remove the plug from the first port and attach to the lower flowmeter inlet.
-` - Set stopwatch to zero.
+- Set stopwatch to zero.
-` - Open pump inlet valve, start pump by attaching Li-Cor battery, and start stopwatch - all at roughly the same time.
+- Open pump inlet valve, start pump by attaching Li-Cor battery, and start stopwatch - all at roughly the same time.
-` - While pump is pumping label the exetainer that you will use to hold the sample.
+- While pump is pumping label the exetainer that you will use to hold the sample.
-` - When the pumping time is up, shut the pump inlet valve and unplug the battery from the pump.
+- When the pumping time is up, shut the pump inlet valve and unplug the battery from the pump.
-` - Uncap the needle on the syringe and insert it through the septum ` - Flush the syringe once or twice
+- Uncap the needle on the syringe and insert it through the septum
+- Flush the syringe once or twice
-` - Fill syringe to the necessary volume - exetainers are 12ml, but fill to at least 15ml at high elevation sites (see site recommendations below).
+- Fill syringe to the necessary volume - exetainers are 12ml, but fill to at least 15ml at high elevation sites (see site recommendations below).
-` - Insert needle and empty syringe sample into the labeled exetainer.
+- Insert needle and empty syringe sample into the labeled exetainer.
-` - Repeat steps 4-12 for the rest of the ports, them move to the next set and remove again.
+- Repeat steps 4-12 for the rest of the ports, them move to the next set and remove again.
-` - Be sure to collect three atmospheric samples (through the syringe) during the sampling campaign.`
+- Be sure to collect three atmospheric samples (through the syringe) during the sampling campaign.`

 ## Measuring the Exetainers

-` * Exetainers are returned to the lab and measured for CO`~`2`~` concentration and δ`^`13`^`CO`~`2`~` using a LI-7000 (CO`~`2`~`) open path system, and a tunable diode laser spectrometer (C isotopes).
+* Exetainers are returned to the lab and measured for CO`~`2`~concentration and δ`^`13`^`CO`~`2`~using a LI-7000 (CO`~`2`~`) open path system, and a tunable diode laser spectrometer (C isotopes).
-` * See the **protocol** for this `[`here`](procedures:exetainer_CO2)`.`
+* See the **protocol** for this `[`here`](procedures:exetainer_CO2)`.`

 ## Calculating respiration rates and isotope ratios